 Speaking about Interfaces at FITC

-I’ll be bringing my FutureType talk (Using the History of Typography to Inform the Future of UI) to the FITC Conference in Toronto this April.
+I’ll brought my FutureType talk (Using the History of Typography to Inform the Future of UI) to the FITC Conference 2017 in Toronto.

 With the rising popularity of immersive media, design thinkers need to rethink UI standards around a new modality.
 As communication becomes more gestural, conversational, and less typographic, we will need to ensure it does not become abstract.
 In a world threatened by fake news, ensuring a future of clear, nuanced, and truthful communication will be incredibly important.